As long as:

 As long as the award options are not deemed to be a public offer, securities requirements generally do not apply.
 Awards addressed to individual employees should not be deemed public offers.

-There is no definition of "preferential conditions;" however, the typical objective of such stock award plan is to serve as additional benefits for Vietnamese employees in order to retain and incentivize them to continue contributing to the implementing entity's operations in Vietnam.
+There is no definition of "preferential conditions;" however, as a common practice, the preferential conditions would be an offer of discount on the purchase price.
+The typical objective of such stock award plan is to serve as additional benefits for Vietnamese employees in order to retain and incentivize them to continue contributing to the Implementing Entity's operations in Vietnam.
 In practice, when Vietnamese employees are required to pay to foreign issuers in exchange for stock purchase rights, the SBV presumes that the price paid by such employees to foreign issuers should be lower than market price.